-Remember when you were in school and you had a bunch of people constantly asking what you were going to become?
+Remember when you were in school, and you had people constantly asking what you were going to become?
 What you were going to major in, where you were going to school, what job you were going to train for… sometimes it felt like the list of questions went on forever.
-They had a simple purpose, though, which was trying to figure out what role you were going to fill once you became an adult.
+They had a simple purpose, though, trying to figure out what role you were going to fill once you became an adult.

 Well, now the roles are reversed.
 You get to be the adult asking the questions, and your website is the blank slate that has to be molded to fit the purpose you need.

 These are all options, and none of them would be an incorrect choice.
-You can even make a website that has multiple purposes, or a blending of purposes.
-However, before you start designing, you need to know what the website is going to do, and what goals it needs to accomplish.
+You can even make a website that has multiple purposes or a blending of purposes.
+However, before you start designing, you need to know what the website will do and what goals it needs to accomplish.
 Think of your website like an athlete.
 You want it to win a gold medal, but in which event?
-Because you’re going to use an entirely different strategy as a weightlifter than you would use as a long-distance runner, and if you’re a swimmer your training regimen won’t look anything like the one used by a javelin thrower.
+Because you’re going to use an entirely different strategy as a weightlifter than you would use as a long-distance runner, and if you’re a swimmer, your training regimen won’t look anything like the one used by a javelin thrower.

 Build To Your Purpose

-Once you’ve decided on your website’s purpose, you can start brainstorming how you want it to look, and what strategies you’re going to use in order to achieve that purpose.
+Once you’ve decided on your website’s purpose, you can start brainstorming how you want it to look and what strategies you’re going to use to achieve that purpose.

 Both of these websites will look vastly different, and a design choice that will work for one will be significantly less effective on the other.
 That is the power of purpose.
-It shapes every aspect of your website and informs nearly every choice you make when it comes to your content, your layout, and even your color scheme.
+It shapes every aspect of your website and informs nearly every choice you make regarding your content, layout, and color scheme.

 Oops!
 We could not locate your form.